brianalwillis/it-support/README.md

 ### 🔵 𝙻𝙴𝚂𝚂𝙾𝙽𝚂 𝙻𝙴𝙰𝚁𝙽𝙴𝙳:</br>- *`Tenable periodically updates` template names and UI elements, which may confuse if training materials are not updated.*</br>- *`Visual aids` like screenshots are highly effective in bridging gaps caused by UI changes.*</br>- *`Encouraging users` to rely on search and keywords in the interface can reduce dependence on outdated walkthroughs.*

-# 12. 𝚅𝙰𝚁𝙸𝙰𝚃𝙸𝙾𝙽 𝙸𝙽 𝚅𝚄𝙻𝙽𝙴𝚁𝙰𝙱𝙸𝙻𝙸𝚃𝚈 𝚂𝙲𝙰𝙽 𝚁𝙴𝚂𝚄𝙻𝚃𝚂
+# 12. VARIATION IN VULNERABILITY SCAN RESULTS

 ### **PLATFORM:** *`Tenable`*</br>**CATEGORY:** *`Vulnerability Scanning / Lab Result Discrepancy`*</br>**Date:** *`2025-06-29`*